romixlab/qmsgpack/README.md

 Thread-safety
 -------------
-At this time it is not thread safe to call `MsgPack::registerPacker`, `MsgPack::registerUnpacker` and `MsgPack::setCompatibilityModeEnabled` from different threads. pack and unpack methods do not use any global data, so
+At this time it is not safe to call `MsgPack::registerPacker`, `MsgPack::registerUnpacker` and `MsgPack::setCompatibilityModeEnabled` from different threads. pack and unpack methods do not use any global data, so should be safe to use from multiple threads.